hyperledger-labs/business-partner-agent/scripts/README.md

 ## Register a new DID before starting an Business Partner Agent

-You can use the `./register-dids.sh` script to register a new DID on our test network.
+You can use the `./register-dids.sh` script to register a two new DIDs on our test network Just run:
-Just run:

 ```s